SpicyMarinara/rpg-companion-sillytavern/README.md

 ### v3.3.3

-- Strenghtened default prompts to not include user's persona in the characters' section.
+- Strengthened default prompts to not include user's persona in the characters' section.
 - Updated some descriptions for buttons and custom fields.

 **Special thanks to all the other contributors for this project:**